 Surveillance of occupational health and safety has been a priority area, led by Dr. Ryan Olson's lab through the Fatality Assessment and Control Evaluation (OR-FACE) program studying Oregon fatalities and developing prevention materials in response.

 This research has led to influential publications, occupational regulation or rule changes in Oregon, training adopted by industry, and to three companies to commercialize products developed out of discoveries in the faculty laboratories.
-A core of outstanding faculty carry out the research at CROET, though some faculty have moved on to other positions (Dr. McCauley is now Dean of the School of Nursing at Emory University; Dr. Spencer is now Director of OHSU's Global Health Center; Dr. Banker is now Director of the Progam in Cellular Neurobiology and Associate Director of the Neuroscience Graduate Program at OHSU; and Dr. Lein is a faculty member at UC Davis) though they all retain collaborations with CROET faculty.
+A core of outstanding faculty carry out the research at CROET, though some faculty have moved on to other positions (Dr. McCauley is now Dean of the School of Nursing at Emory University; Dr. Spencer is at OHSU's Global Health Center; Dr. Banker is now Director of the Progam in Cellular Neurobiology and Associate Director of the Neuroscience Graduate Program at OHSU; and Dr. Lein is a faculty member at UC Davis) though they all retain collaborations with Institute faculty.

 This brief history is intended to tanatalize and to interest readers in looking at specific and more detailed information in the Accomplishments link just above this History link in the navigation column to your left.